ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 **Returned value**

-A string without specified characters.
+A string without leading and (or) trailing specified characters.

 Type: `String`.